NEW HOPE FOR DRUG RESISTANT TUBERCULOSIS (TB) PATIENTS IN NIGERIA

 New hope for people with drug resistant TB

 Nigeria is ranked seventh out of the 30 highest burden countries for tuberculosis and second in Africa.
-In the year 2019, an estimated 440,000 new cases occurred (of these, 46,000 were also HIV-positive) 384 Laboratory confirmed cases of MDR/DR-TB and 16 Laboratory confirmed cases of XDR TB and about 150,000 Nigerians died from tuberculosis (TB) according to WHO.
+In the year 2019, an estimated 440,000 new cases occurred (of these, 46,000 were also HIV-positive) and about 150,000 Nigerians died from tuberculosis (TB) according to WHO.

 TB accounts for more than 10% of all deaths in Nigeria.
 Every hour, nearly 30 people die from the disease, despite effective treatments being available.

 Most people can be cured of TB with a standard, inexpensive treatment.
-However, with XDR-TB conventional drugs do not work.
+However, for people with advanced resistance conventional drugs do not work.
 Treatment is much longer (18 months) and less effective.
-According to the WHO, the cure rate of XDR-TB worldwide is only 57 percent as of 2020.
-However the new BPaL regimen (6 months, without injections) has shown a cure rate of 90 percent in clinical trials, according to Phase 3 trial results published in the New England Journal of Medicine.
+According to the WHO, the cure rate of these forms of resistant TB worldwide is only 57 percent as of 2020.
+However the new BPaL regimen (6 months, all oral) has shown a cure rate of 90 percent in this patient group, according to Phase 3 trial results published in the New England Journal of Medicine.

 BPaL roll-out and scale-up

-Rika Iliya, who was first diagnosed in January 2021 is the first TB patient in Nigeria to be treated with the new, ground-breaking TB treatment: the BPaL regimen.
-This treatment for people with extensively drug-resistant tuberculosis (XDR TB) is much shorter than previous treatments.
-Painful, daily injections are no longer necessary.
+Ruth Iliya, who was first diagnosed in January 2021 is the first TB patient in Nigeria to be treated with the new, ground-breaking TB treatment: the BPaL regimen.
+This treatment for people with advanced forms of drug-resistant tuberculosis is much shorter than previous treatments and consists of only 3 oral drugs.
 Above all, BPaL is expected to have a much higher success rate.
 This brings new hope to patients with this form of TB.

 “I was referred to Abubakar Tafawa Balewa University Teaching Hospital (ATBUTH) from FCT TBLCP in Abuja where I had been on other treatment drugs but the weakness and coughing continued,” she says.

-The doctor at ATBUTH Bauchi diagnosed XDR-TB and Ruth was admitted immediately.
+The doctor at ATBUTH Bauchi diagnosed a serious form of resistant TB and Ruth was admitted immediately.
 Prior to her been diagnosed, Ruth planned to write the West African Examinations Council (WAEC) in Bauchi.
 This examination is a graduation certificate awarded to most students in Nigeria.
 This she will do while living with her uncle in Bauchi since her parents will not be able to stay with her all through the exam period in another state due to their jobs; unfortunately, she became ill.
 Her uncle is presently her guardian in Bauchi while she is receiving treatment.

 “I can’t wait to get better and return to school.
 I do not want to miss my graduation examination” Ruth says.